yushiangfu/study-notes/z02-dbus-sensors.md

 </details>

 ## cpusensor

-The CPU sensor task is responsible for reading and updating properties like temperature, power, and energy of the CPU and DIMM.
-It follows the below steps:
+The CPU sensor task is responsible for monitoring properties such as temperature, power, and energy of the CPU and DIMM.
+It performs the following steps:

-- requests the service `xyz.openbmc_project.CPUSensor`
+1. Requests the service `xyz.openbmc_project.CPUSensor` to establish communication.
-- obtains ADC descriptors from `xyz.openbmc_project.EntityManager`
+2. Retrieves ADC descriptors from `xyz.openbmc_project.EntityManager` to obtain information about the available ADC hardware.
-- finds existing ADC hardware under `/sys/bus/peci/devices/`
+3. Locates existing ADC hardware located in the `/sys/bus/peci/devices/` directory.
-- sets up a sensor for each valid property (e.g., temperature, power, energy) of the CPU and DIMM
+4. Sets up a sensor for each valid property (e.g., temperature, power, energy) of the CPU and DIMM.
-- sensors read values and update to DBus periodically
+5. Periodically reads values from the sensors and updates them to the D-Bus, ensuring the latest values are accessible to other components and services.

 <details><summary> More Details </summary>